Timeline of major events

 |ca. -700|| House Stark finally subdues House Bolton, their primary antagonists for dominance in the North.
 Later Karlon Stark would defeat sea raiders from the east and found the cadet branch House Karstark.|

-In the West, the Ironborn of the Iron Islands rise to power, at their peak they controll most of the western coast from Oldtown and the Arbor in the south to Bear Island in the North.
+In the West, the Ironborn of the Iron Islands rise to power; at their peak they control most of the western coast from Oldtown and the Arbor in the south to Bear Island in the north.

 |ca. -350|| The Storm Kings expand their control of the Stormlands north to include the territory of the Riverlands up to the Neck. |